amingolnari/amingolnari.github.io/_pages/about.md

 ## Research Interests

 - **Deep Learning** and its applications have been central to my research
-- **Machine Vision** and its applications in augmented reality and autonomous driving
+- **Neuroimaging** neuroplasticity and spatial-attention patterns, MRI, fMRI, and medical signals
-- **Neuroimaging** neuroplasticity and spatial-attention patterns
+- **Machine Vision** and its applications in neuroscience, augmented reality, and autonomous driving
 - **Autonomous Robots** and AI-driven control systems

 ## Skills